The Dot Magazine

 “I’ve been here since the very beginning,” Luca Ardito jokingly assures us.
 That’s not surprising.
 The Carlton Milan, and its Carlton Bar, only opened in November 2025, marking Rocco Forte Hotels’ latest Italian address, with 71 suites and rooms, two restaurants, a spa, and this – The Carlton Bar, where the mixology is overseen by Luca, their resident Director of Bars, and Salvatore Calabrese.

 Luca Ardito is Lombard by birth and London-trained by choice.
-“I love London,” he enthuses, “a city that gave me everything.”
+“I do love London,” he enthuses, “a city that gave me everything.”
 There, he spent five years at Donovan Bar at Brown’s Hotel – also a Rocco Forte property, as it happens – working alongside Calabrese before returning to Italy to open bars at Hotel Gallia, ONE Milan Vertical, and Cipriani House.

 A bartender in a suit pushing a drink with a pink foam topping across the bar.